ShaunakSen/M101JS/readme.txt

 ipo: "$ipo.pub_year"

-we dive into the nested fields and make them top level fields in our outpu docs
+we dive into the nested fields and make them top level fields in our output docs

 Sample op: